Student Climate Action Challenge

 - Form an Action Team comprised of two or more students.
 Each Action Team must have a Climate Action Mentor (an adult who has agreed to advise the Action Team).

-Sign up to participate in the Challenge here by January 19th using this link.
+Sign up to participate in the Challenge here.

 - Plan and begin implementing your project.